mtk3276/london-property-map-backend/README.md

 Run the CSV reader script to load data into PostgreSQL:
 `node src/utils/csvReader.js`

+4. Set up a Cron job to run batchGeocode.js every minute until all data rows have been populated with latitudes and longitudes

 ## Future Development
 - Express endpoints to serve property data to the frontend
 - Azure setup for deployment of the backend and database